A Brooks-type result for sparse critical graphs: Clusters and sets with small potential

 \section{Clusters and sets with small potential}

+Recall that in Section $3$ we defined a relation ``smaller,'' and $J$ is a ``smallest'' counterexample to Theorem \ref{pot theorem}: it is a $k$-critical graph with $\rho_k(V(J)) > y_k$ and is not $k$-Ore.

-\begin{defn} For $S\subseteq V(G)$, an $S$-{\em cluster} is an inclusion maximal set $R \subseteq S$ such that for every $x \in R$, $d(x) = k-1$ and for every $x,y \in R$, $N[x] = N[y]$.
-A {\em cluster } is a $V(G)$-cluster. \end{defn}
+\begin{defn} For $S\subseteq V(J)$, an $S$-{\em cluster} is an inclusion maximal set $R \subseteq S$ such that for every $x \in R$, $d(x) = k-1$ and for every $x,y \in R$, $N[x] = N[y]$.
+A {\em cluster } is a $V(J)$-cluster. \end{defn}

-In this section, results on clusters will help us to derive the main lower bound on the potentials of nontrivial vertex sets, Lemma \ref{small potential}, which in turn will help us to prove stronger results on the structure of clusters in $G$.
+Each cluster is a clique of vertices with degree $k-1$.
+In this section, results on clusters will help us to derive the main lower bound on the potentials of nontrivial vertex sets, Lemma \ref{small potential}, which in turn will help us to prove stronger results on the structure of clusters in $J$.

 Having the same closed neighborhood is an equivalence relation, and so the set of clusters is a partition of the set of the vertices with degree $k-1$.
 Thus the following fact holds.

 \begin{fact} Every vertex with degree $k-1$ is in a unique cluster. \end{fact}